wyliecoyote49/SP500_Stock_Market_Analysis/README.md

 # SP500_Stock_Market_Analysis

 Introduction:
-08.18.2022:    In this project, I learned how to run an analysis on the S&P500 index with aim to predict stock market performance and guide future decisions.
+08.18.2022:    In this project, I learned how to run an analysis on the S&P500 index with the aim of predicting stock market performance and guiding future decisions.

 Outcome: